• Skip to primary navigation

 • ×

-Jump to Recipe Print Recipe
+Jump to Recipe Watch Video

 This post may contain affiliate links.
-Please see our privacy policy page for details.
+Please see my full disclosure for details

 Person standing on an angle, pouring white wine vinegar into a jar with chive blossoms in it, a bowl to the side and a few chive flowers sprinkled about in front.

-*Nutrition Disclaimer: Although Michelle holds certification in Holistic Nutrition, Yoga and Energy Medicine, the health, fitness and nutritional information provided on this site is designed for educational purposes only.
+*Nutrition Disclaimer: The information provided on this site is designed for educational purposes only.
 You should not rely on this information as a substitute for, nor does it replace professional medical advice, diagnosis, or treatment.
-Please read our disclaimers page for more information.
+Please read my disclaimers page for more information.

 A small bowl overflowing with freshly picked chive blossoms.